What is a Cable Franchise?

 Can the City control cable rates under the franchise?

-The City Council has limited authority on rate regulation.
+The City Council has no authority over rate regulation.
 A change in federal law some years ago removed the City's authority to regulate the basic rate charged to residents for cable service.
-The City is able to regulate rates for items such as the late fee but has no authority over rates for cable TV, phone service or internet service.
+In addition, a petition to the Federal Communications Commission by Comcast (that was accepted in 2011) removed the City's authority to regulate rates for cable television equipment.

-While the franchise provides residents with protection of the public right of way and a number of other benefits, when it comes to rates the current reglatory climate does not provide protection.
-It is left to competition in the marketplace to help dictate rates.
+While the franchise provides residents with protection of the public right-of-way, and a number of other community benefits, the current regulatory climate does not provide rate increase protection.
+It is left to competition in the marketplace to help dictate those rates.

 The City does have a complaint process that can be initiated with Comcast.
 Please submit a request online to start the process.